-If each emotion category is a population of instances, then experiments can be designed to model and capture those instances (rather than attempting to evoke only the most typical instance in the lab, which itself produces variation that then has to be explained after the fact).
-For example, we explicitly studied how neural responses differed during fearful instances of social threat and physical danger, as well as how neural responses during fear and anger were similar when experienced in a similar context (e.g., social threat) (Wilson-Mendenhall et al., 2011).
-In fact, a growing number of papers are designed explicitly to capture heterogeneity within emotion categories, both within individuals and across cultures (Barrett et al., in press a, b).
+If each emotion category is actually a population of variable instances, then experiments can be designed to model and capture those instances (rather than attempting to evoke only the most typical instance in the lab, which itself produces variation that then has to be explained after the fact).
+For example, we explicitly studied how neural responses differed during fearful and angry instances of both social threat and physical danger, as well as how neural responses during fear and anger were similar when experienced in a similar context (e.g., social threat; Wilson-Mendenhall et al., 2011).
+In fact, a growing number of articles are designed explicitly to capture heterogeneity within emotion categories, both within individuals and across cultures (Barrett et al., 2014, in press).